hagish/hamstersql/README.md

 hamstersql: A tool to turn sql into nicely named functions.
 No magic.
 ===================================================================

-A hamstersql tool to generate functions from sql queries.
+A tool that generate nice functions from sql queries based on go templates.
 It is inspired by [PugSQL](https://pugsql.org/).

 It turns this: